Homeowners Insurance

 • Sheds and other structures

 Personal property coverage protects your belongings from any damage caused by a covered event.
-A standard policy usually includes coverage for:
+A standard policy covers your:

 • Furniture